Phenomenological constraints on light mixed sneutrino dark matter scenarios

 where $\phi_+$ denotes the false vacuum.
 The criterion for admitting a parameter set shall be $S[\overline{\phi}] > 400$ which is the requirement that the lifetime of the observable spatial volume at the SML vacuum be longer than the age of the Universe \cite{Claudson:1983et}.

-To obtain the bounce configuration $\overline{\phi}(\rho)$, we use the numerical method described in Ref.~\cite{Park:2010rh} which works even for a scalar potential with distant or non-existent global minimum.
-For a fast computation, we restrict the set $\phi$ of scalar fields to $\{ H_d^0, H_u^0, \tilde{\nu}_L, \widetilde{N} \}$.
-The other scalars are assumed to be zero along the bounce.
+To obtain the bounce configuration $\overline{\phi}(\rho)$, we use the numerical method described in Ref.~\cite{Park:2010rh} which works even for a scalar potential with a distant or non-existent global minimum.
+For a fast computation, we restrict the set $\phi$ of scalar fields to $\{ h_d^0, h_u^0, \tilde{\nu}_L, \tilde{\nu}_R \}$.
+The other scalars are assumed to be zero along the bounce, but we do not impose on it any extra constraint such as $D$-flatness.
 In view of the shape of the potential, this should not preclude a tunnelling path possibly with a lower $S$.
-In particular, this field restriction excludes the UFB-3 direction in Ref.~\cite{Casas:1995pd} which is a generalization of the aforementioned UFB direction \cite{Komatsu:1988mt}.
+This field restriction excludes the UFB-3 direction in Ref.~\cite{Casas:1995pd} which is a generalization of the aforementioned UFB direction \cite{Komatsu:1988mt}, since these directions would require two more non-vanishing scalar fields, e.g.\ a pair of down-type squarks or sleptons of a different generation from the sneutrino generation.
 However, such UFB paths contain intervals with non-vanishing $D$-terms which form high potential barriers.
-Therefore, contributions from the UFB paths to $\Gamma/V$ would be highly suppressed compared to that from a CCB path throughout which the $D$-terms are negligible.
+Therefore, contributions from the UFB paths to $\Gamma/V$ would be highly suppressed compared to that from a path throughout which the $D$-terms are negligible.

 As a way to check the validity of our program, we compared its value of $S$ to that from CosmoTransitions \cite{Wainwright:2011kj}, using the two-scalar toy model included in the package.